-Such integration is given in the course ESP, given in the $1V^{th} - VIII^{th}$ semesters studies.
+Such integration is given in the course ESP, given in the 4th -8th semesters studies.
 ESP study (commences since the 2nd course and lasts up to the end of Bachelor's Degree getting) is taught in parallel and partly integrated with different special subjects given in KSMA.
-Here, joint course literature in English gives opportunity to co-operate, contextualize and integrate learning outcomes and activities alongside assessment.
+Here, joint course gives opportunity to cooperate, contextualize and integrate learning outcomes and activities alongside assessment.
 Apart from this, an eye is kept on context and progression within the listening to the learner's project presentations, given by the 4th year students, engaged in the course Marine engineering project, and conveyed in a short reflective text.
-Integrated, situational learning under these circumstances also enable peer work reflection and analysis at programme level allowing for transformative learning and transferable knowledge, with focus on interdisciplinary critical thinking skills and progression and higher order thinking skills.
+Integrated, situational learning under these circumstances also at enable peer work reflection and analysis program level allowing for transformative learning and transferable knowledge, with focus on interdisciplinary critical thinking skills and progression and higher order thinking skills.

-The 2nd year ESP is a two-module course, designed to develop the students' written and oral proficiency, and knowledge of terminology specific to the marine technology context.
-The course consists of lectures, laboratories, group work, tutorials and seminars in which theory and practical writing and presentation skills are trained.
+The $2^{nd}$ year ESP is a two-module course, designed to develop the students' written and oral proficiency, and knowledge of terminology specific to the marine technology context.
 After completion of the course the students will have consolidated intermediate speaker grammar skills and developed general written language skills.
-In addition, the students will have acquired increased comprehension of marine technical texts and be able to use their communicative skills to structure and deliver technical content in writing and orally.
+In addition, the students will have acquired increased comprehension of marine technical texts and be able to use their communicative skills, to structure and deliver technical content in writing and orally.

-This integrated ESP language and communication course module is designed to develop the students' written and oral proficiency and knowledge and understanding in managing safe and effective maintenance and repair procedures on-board according to STCW AIII/2 - Maintenance and repair at the management level.
-The students choose their topics for the overhaul report from many different overhaul subjects given by the technical teacher.
+I his integrated ESP language and communication course module is designed to develop the students' written and oral proficiency and knowledge and understanding in managing safe and effective maintenance and repair procedures on-board according to STCW AIII/2 - Maintenance and repair at the management level The students choose their topics for the overhaul report from many different OVERHaul subjects given by the technical teacher.
 One topic, for example, is "Piston dismantling and clearance checking between piston crown and skirt at MAN B&W 40/45".
-The information needed to write the overhaul reports, is found in computer based maintenance programs and in technical manuals/instruction books in English (following up on ME model course requirements in the table above) and the template for the report is generated by the teachers in accordance with relevant IMO standards.
+The information needed to write the overhaul reports, is found in computer based maintenance programs and in technical manuals/instruction books in English following up on ME model course requirements in the table above) and the template for the report is generated by the teachers in accordance with relevant IMO standards.
 The marine setting is very clear in this context and language learning activities are generated to also follow up on the marine engineer's professional competence.

 Oral language proficiency and fluency are assessed through the oral presentation when the students describe their overhaul subject, i.e. not the overhaul procedure on a specific engine but a general procedure.
 The presentation of the example above should hence describe the "piston dismantling and the checking of piston crown and skirt".
 Listening to each other's presentations, the students receive basic knowledge of many different overhaul procedures, and also encounter a wide and commonly used maritime technical vocabulary in English.
 As both technical subject and ESP instructors assess the presentations, follow-up questions are asked and answered to trigger creative discussions in class.
-The teaching activities and assessment are integrated as follows:
+The leaching activities and assessment are integrated as follows: